 The services available to the residents of Grenada Village are regarded as being excellent and quite exceptional with the area having more services and amenities available to its residents than most other suburbs in Wellington of a similar size.

-Grenada Village is well covered by nearby schools with Paparangi Kindergarten, Paparangi Primary School, Newlands Intermediate and Newlands College.
+Grenada Village is well covered by nearby schools with Papaparangi Kindergarten, Paparangi Primary School, Newlands Intermediate and Newlands College.
 All of these schools have high ERO ratings and commendations.
 Newlands College has an excellent reputation for academic achievement and is internationally recognised as being a high quality educational institution.
 Many of their students attending come from a variety of overseas countries.

 Children's Groups in the area include Keas, Cubs, Scouts, Pippins, Brownies, Guides and Rangers.